 # push "newDevel" to upstream/devel git push upstream newDevel:devel # delete your local newDevel git checkout upstream/devel git branch -d newDevel # keep your repo up-to-date git fetch upstream

-When a new git tag is pushed to the repository, a gitlab-ci job takes care of testing, creating the tarball, uploading it to the web service, and to build the docker image.
+When a new git tag is pushed to the repository, a gitlab-ci job takes care of testing, creating the sdist/bdist, uploading it to PyPI, and to build the docker image.
 You can check it in the pipeline page of the repository (https://gitlab.cern.ch/lhcb-dirac/LHCbDIRAC/pipelines).

 It may happen that the pipeline fails.
-There are various reasons for that, but normally, it is just a timeout on the runner side, so just restart the job from the pipeline web interface.
-If it repeatedly fails building the tarball, try the manual procedure described bellow to understand.
+Often it is just a glitch on the runner side, if so just restart the job from the pipeline web interface.
 If any of the pipelines fails, don’t try to do a release manually but rather investigate why.

 3. Advertise the new release¶

 Before you start the release you must write an Elog entry 1 hour before you start the deployment.
 You have to select Production and Release tick boxes.

 When the intervention is over you must notify the users (reply to the Elog message).